How to Write Better: 6 Ways To Level Up Your Writing

 We highly recommend signing up for our free course on how to self-edit your writing for a detailed look at the most common copy issues.
 And if you’re working on big projects, like a book, you should definitely work with a professional editor to make sure no weakness in your writing goes unnoticed.

-With these five tips, you can approach every piece of writing with a critical mind so that every project is a chance to up your skills and become a better writer.
+With these six tips, you can approach every piece of writing with a critical mind so that every project is a chance to up your skills and become a better writer.
 Remember that practice makes perfect — keep calm and carry on writing!